patriksvensson/git2-rs/README.md

 Currently this library requires libgit2 0.25.1.
-The source for libgit2 is included in the libgit2-sys crate so there's no need to pre-install the libgit2 library, the libgit2-sys crate will figure that and/or build that for you.
+The source for libgit2 is included in the libgit2-sys crate so there's no need to pre-install the libgit2 library, the libgit2-sys crate will figure that out and/or build that for you.

 ## Building git2-rs